IBMStreams/sample.edge-app-control/README.md

 - From CP4D Console, perform these steps.
 For more information, see "Packaging using Cloud Pak for Data" topic.
     1. Select CPD Console > Navigation Menu > Analyze > Edge Analytics > Analytics apps
-    1. Add Application packages
+    1. Click 'Add Application packages' and fill in these values
         | Field | Value |
         | ----- | ----- |
         | Name | app control sample |
         | Version | 1.0 |
         | Image reference | trades-withtrace:1.0 |
-    1. Scroll down to Additional attributes > Environment variables
+    1. Scroll down to Additional attributes > Environment variables and add the following variables.
+Clicking 'Add more" as needed.

         | Variable Name | Value |
         | ------------- | ----- |